 Believe me when I say I’ve tried explaining Singlish terms to foreign friends and all I got were puzzled faces.
-But that’s one of my favourite part about being Singaporean — our culture is quirky and unlike any other.
+But that’s one of my favourite parts about being Singaporean — our culture is quirky and unlike any other.

-Since National day is coming up, here are 25 things that may seem completely odd to other but make perfect sense if you grew up on the little red dot 🇸🇬!
+Since National day is coming up, here are 25 things that may seem completely odd to others but make perfect sense if you grew up on the little red dot 🇸🇬!
 But instead of the usual listicle, let’s have some fun through this 25 question quiz!